-Marketers’ use of chatbots and AI is rising, as 47% of marketers report using bots for their marketing efforts.
+Marketers’ use of chatbots and AI is rising, as 47% of marketers report using bots for their marketing efforts and to improve customer experience.
 We expect this number to increase exponentially as marketers meet audience expectations of live chat and AI capabilities to be available to assist them quickly.

-We all use AI in our marketing efforts, even when we don’t realise it.
-Most tools today strive to make the life of a marketer easier and faster with predictive content, advanced analytics, and automated tasks.
-It is vital to stay in the loop as to not miss out on these updates as they are regular and significant.
+We all use AI in our marketing strategy, even when we don’t realise it.
+Most tools today strive to make the lives of sales and marketing teams easier and faster with predictive content, advanced analytics, and automated tasks.
+It is vital to stay in the loop so as not to miss out on these updates, as they are regular and significant.

 - 52% of consumers are more likely to make repeat purchases if the company offers support via live chat (Kayako).

 - A study showed that 9 out of 10 consumers would like the option to use messaging to contact a business (Twilio).

 - 79% of businesses that exceed their revenue goals have a documented personalisation strategy (Monetate)

 Your demographic targeting and other strategies get even more personalised by targeting marketing efforts based on individual companies or accounts.
 Using ABM strategies like identifying target contacts/ roles and creating custom content, you can improve customer or prospect engagement by directly addressing their pain points.